Are you agile? Or more precisely – are you working in an agile way?

 - Professional Scrum Master (PSM I) (150 $)

 - Professional Scrum Product Owner (PSPO I) (200 $)

 - Professional Scrum Developer (PSD I) (200 $)

 - Scaled Professional Scrum (SPS I) (250 $)

-Also, you should know that exams come in different levels – for example, after PSM I you can go for PSM II, and then PSM III.
+Also, you should know that exams come at different levels – for example, after PSM I you can go for PSM II, and then PSM III.
 In total, as for today, there are seven Scrum.org certifications available.
-They are all for the lifetime and don’t require any training to be completed before assessment (although you can buy one, if you want, and price depends on the course).
+They are all for the lifetime and don’t require any training to be completed before assessment (although you can buy one, if you want, and the price depends on the course).
 These certificates are known to be the hardest ones to obtain, requiring 85% correct answers to pass.

 Third place may be the Scrum Institute.
 It offers many routes, related to both Scrum roles and technical proficiency, for example – there is certification just for Java Developer in Scrum Team (for 29 $).
 However, in Scrum and Agile community it’s mostly associated with cheap and unreliable certification.

 The decision which organization to pick is up to you.
-There are many other sources, but three mentioned here will be certainly the most recognizable on the market.
+There are many other sources, but the three mentioned here will be certainly the most recognizable on the market.

 Are you prepared?